Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Floquet Hamiltonian Learning in DQS: Numerical Examples

-Simulating the real time evolution of lattice gauge theories on digital quantum devices has recently attracted considerable experimental~\cite{Martinez2016} and theoretical~\cite{PhysRevA.95.023604, PhysRevD.101.074512, Bolens2021} interest.
-The relevance of DQS in the context of gauge theories stems from the fact that it is nontrivial to experimentally realize the complex many-body interactions inherent in gauge theory implementations on analog quantum simulators.
-In this section, we numerically study FHL in DQS of a lattice Schwinger model as implemented in~\cite{Martinez2016}, where the elimination of the gauge degrees of freedom results in complex long-range interactions.
-In particular we demonstrate that a faithful reconstruction of the Floquet operator content (and thus verification of the DQS) can be achieved in the presence of long-range interactions, with immediate applications to experimental implementation such as the one in Ref~\cite{Martinez2016}.
-The Hamiltonian of the lattice Schwinger model, acting as our DQS target Hamiltonian reads
+Simulating the time-evolution of lattice gauge theories on digital quantum devices has recently attracted considerable experimental~\cite{Martinez2016} and theoretical~\cite{PhysRevA.95.023604, PhysRevD.101.074512, Bolens2021} interest.
+Here we numerically illustrate that FHL can be applied to verify the DQS of the lattice Schwinger model as implemented in~\cite{Martinez2016}.
+In particular we demonstrate reconstruction of $\hat{H}_\mathrm{F}(\tau)$ up to first order in $\tau$ in presence of the long-range interactions, that emerge from the elimination of the gauge degrees of freedom (see~\cite{Martinez2016}).